Camphul/Trampoline/README.md

 ## Example Project

-[trampoline-example-app](trampoline-example-app) is a REST api to maintain blogs and comments on blogs.
+[example-app](example-app) is a REST api to maintain blogs and comments on blogs.

 The readme provides a bunch of information regarding the endpoints, dummy users.
 I also added a PostMan collection so you can easily test the api through postman.